Are you tired of irritation left behind from a 5-blade Gillette cartridge?

 But you’ll need a strop to keep it sharp for the long term.
-Or ask someone to do it for you but that’ll cost more in the long term.
+Or ask someone to do it for you, but that’ll cost more in the long haul.

 Straight razors are precision cutting tools that will last for decades if you take good care of it.

 Once you’ve bought one, the blade will last a lifetime, unless you buy a Shavette.